DanielLiCodes/ABC-Database/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
- > Instructions on installing and running your application
+ > Instructions on installing and running your application Step 1
+   * clone the repository to your device
+  Step 2
+   * type in (cmake .) or (cmake3 . on hammer)
+  Step 3
+   * type make into the terminal
+  Step 4
+   * Congrats you've installed the program and now you can begin to use the database

+ Usage:

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.